 These adjustments, both in equity and profit or loss, are generated by adopting the FMC's CASB and therefore do not correspond to the recognition of prior period mistakes following IAS 8.

-As of September 30, 2022 and 2021 and December 31, 2021 and January 1, 2021 d.
+d.
 Pro-forma financial statements in accordance with the CASB:

 The Pro-forma Consolidated Statement of Position for the opening balances as of January 1, 2021, is as follows: